openownership/data-standard/docs/schema/concepts.rst

 - statements about beneficial ownership can conflict when they come from different sources
 - statements about beneficial ownership can overlap, referring to identical parties
 - historical beneficial ownership snapshots (to answer questions of ‘who knew what, when?’) can be produced.
 This is known as `bi-temporal modelling <https://en.wikipedia.org/wiki/Bitemporal_Modeling>`_.

-To publish a BODS Statement, a data management system needs to include two types of information.
-First: the details claimed about the entity, person or relationship, as stored by records in your system.
+Statements should therefore be considered immutable – presenting details about an element of beneficial ownership as claimed at a particular point in time.
+To achieve this, a data management system needs to include two types of information in each Statement.
+First: the details claimed about the entity, person or relationship, as stored by records in the system.
 Secondly: information about the source, date and context of the claim.

+After publication, publishers do not edit a Statement to indicate an information update: they publish a new Statement with the updated details of the record.

 Beneficial ownership records
 ----------------------------

-Data management systems need to maintain a unique ``recordId`` string for each person, entity and relationship whose details are disclosed.
+Data management systems need to internally maintain their own record with an appropriate ``recordId`` string for each person, entity and relationship whose details are disclosed.
 The ``recordId`` has two purposes:

 - linking entities and persons via relationships
 - publishing information updates